 Every member of the Duke community must carry a Duke Identification Card at all times.
 This ID card gives faculty, students, and staff access to buildings and services and enhances campus security.
 Your card will be activated to allow access to buildings and facilities after hours during the week and on weekends.
 It also allows access to the Sanford School parking lot after 5:00 pm on weekdays and all day on weekends.
 Another feature of Duke Card is the Flexible Spending Account, which will allow you to add funds and pay for meals and services on campus.
 Please review the Duke Card Website for more information about your Duke Card.

 You will need to upload your photo before you arrive.
-We ask you to submit your photo through the DukeCard website by July 1 (For Fall 22 Admits).
+We ask you to submit your photo through the DukeCard website by November 1 (For Spring 23 Admits).
 Photo specifications are found on the website.
 Due to the pandemic, we strongly encourage you to use the Mobile DukeCard.
 You can use the Mobile Duke Card anywhere a physical one can be used.

 Complete the Online Economics Assessment

 In order to determine proper placement in our economics core courses, all incoming fellows are required to take the Online Economics Assessment.
 The link to the assessment is located SAKAI(MIDP Program Information\Onboarding and Arrival).